HanokL-NP1/my-first-github-project/README.md

 # my-first-github-project
-This is my first GitHub repo.
+This is my first GitHub repository.